 The rapidly changing nature of CSOs with shifting alliances and evolving institutions that grow and contract in response to social, economic and political imperatives often requires a continuous reading of the civic environment if UNDP is to stay abreast of current trends and developments.
 Periodic mapping of CSOs enables country offices to stay close to the popular pulse on emerging issues.
-It also provides the opportunity for a country office to reassess and focus the goals of its partnership strategy: with whom does it partner and to what development end?
+It also provides a country office with the opportunity to reassess and focus the goals of its partner-ship strategy: with whom does it partner and to what development end?